When you cannot contact your attorney for any reason, your valuable legal rights may be compromised. Therefore, it is important to:

 - If there is an administrator or executor, file a claim against the estate.

 - File a grievance with the Office of Chief Disciplinary Counsel, State Bar of Texas.

 - Based on the circumstances, you may be eligible for payment from Client Security Fund.
 Request a brochure describing eligibility and requirements from the State Bar of Texas in writing to P.O.
 Box 12487, Austin, Texas 78711-2497 or by calling 877-953-5535.

-8. What if I can't obtain the file or locate my attorney?
+What if you can't obtain the file or locate your attorney?

 If you are unable to obtain your file or locate the attorney, you can file a petition in district court in the county of the attorney’s residence to assume jurisdiction over the attorney’s law practice.

 The original article is available at the website of the State Bar of Texas called What to do if your attorney dies, disappears, becomes disabled, or is suspended or disbarred.

 This article explains the State Bar of Texas attorney disciplinary system and its enforcement of ethical conduct among Texas lawyers.